Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 ## Objective

-This documents shows you how to move data from PostgreSQL to Autonomous Data Ware House on Oracle Cloud
+This documents shows you how to move data from PostgreSQL to Autonomous Data Warehouse on Oracle Cloud using Oracle Data Integrator.

 ## Pre-requisites

 - The following lab requires an Oracle Public Cloud account with Autonomous Data Warehouse Cloud Service and Java Cloud Service.

-- You need to have a connection to database through admin in your SQL Developer.
+- You need to have a connection to Autonomous Data Warehouse through admin in your SQL Developer.

     - Open up your SQL Developer and create a new connection for admin.
 If you already have a connection, skip this step.